 As with every year, much of the work of the Division has been devoted to ensuring the Department is prepared for accreditation by the NAIC.
-During June of 2016, an NAIC Accreditation Team spent a week at the Department of Insurance reviewing, in detail, the work that had been performed by the analysts and examiners, as well as each manager, for both the traditional and captive insurance companies domestic to South Carolina for the past five years.
-Subsequently, during the NAIC National Meeting in August of 2016, the Financial Regulation

-Standards and Accreditation Committee voted to approve the Accreditation Team's recommendation that the South Carolina Department of Insurance be re-accredited for the full five-year period.
+During June of 2016, an NAIC Accreditation Team spent a week at the Department of Insurance reviewing, in detail, the work that had been performed by the analysts and examiners, as well as each manager, for both the traditional and captive insurance company's domestic to South Carolina for the past five years.
+Subsequently, during the NAIC National Meeting in August of 2016, the Financial Regulation Standards and Accreditation Committee voted to approve the Accreditation Team's recommendation that the South Carolina Department of Insurance be re-accredited for the full five-year period.
 This re-accreditation was necessary to allow all states to continue to have confidence in the Department's ability to regulate insurance companies for solvency, to the benefit of all policyholders.
 Policyholders who are not only South Carolina residents, but residents of all other US jurisdictions which are members of the NAIC.
-The Accreditation Team will return sometime during the early part of 2021 for the next 5-year review .
-During this review, the Accreditation Team will review the years 2006 thru 2020.
+The Accreditation Team will return during the fall of 2021 for the next 5-year review.
+During this review, the Accreditation Team will review the years 2016 thru 2020.
+A pre-Accreditation review will occur during the fall of 2020.